Skip to Left Navigation / Tab to View Content

 The Procurement Services Division buys a variety of goods and services.
 Staff is assigned by commodities or service groups.
 You may contact the Procurement Services Division at (916) 808-6240 to obtain the name of the appropriate Procurement Services representative responsible for the commodities or service groups you are interested in.
 Should you wish to meet with Procurement staff, calling in advance to schedule an appointment would be appreciated.

-Bids are assigned with a general description of the nature of the purchase.
-This description is called a “category”.
-All vendors who have expressed an interest in that category are sent an automatic email notification of the new bid.
+Bids and RFPS are assigned with a general description of the nature of the purchase.
+This description is called a “category.”
+All vendors who have expressed an interest in that category are sent an automatic email notification of the new bid or RFP.
 It is therefore important to make sure that your company’s email address is updated and current.
 It is recommended that the email used to register as a vendor is a company mailbox as opposed to an individual’s mailbox.

-It is very important for prospective vendors to carefully review the bid information package and to complete and sign all forms.
+It is very important for prospective bidders or proposers to carefully review the bid information package and to complete and sign all forms.
 Incomplete or unsigned bids may be rejected.
 For informal telephone solicitations, bid deadlines will be given by City staff during the telephone conversation.
-Bid deadlines are clearly printed on all written request forms and/or posted in the bid description in PlanetBids.
-Completed bid forms shall be returned to the City in a manner and to the location specified in the printed bid request and/or in PlanetBids.
-Vendors must allow adequate time for delivery; the City is not responsible for bids or proposals that are lost intransit.
+Bid deadlines are clearly printed on all written request forms and/or posted in the bid description in the City’s Bid Center.
+Completed bid forms shall be returned to the City in a manner and to the location specified in the printed bid request and/or in the City’s Bid Center.
+Vendors must allow adequate time for delivery; the City is not responsible for bids or proposals that are lost in transit.
 No bid modifications are allowed after the deadline; bids received after the deadline will not be considered.
 Vendors may call the City contact listed in the bid information package to verify that their bid has been received before the deadline.

 The City solicits bids for goods and services in the following ways:

 Purchases of $100,000 or more usually require formal competitive bidding.
-These bid opportunities are advertised on the City’s website.
-Bids are opened and read by the City Clerk on the bid due-date.
-Bid openings are open to the public.
-All bidders are welcome to attend.
-Following bid tabulation and analysis, recommendations for awards that exceed $100k appear on the City Council Agenda.
+These bid opportunities are advertised on the City’s Bid Center.
+Bids are opened and read by the City Clerk immediately following the bid submission deadline.
+Bid openings are open to the public and all bidders are welcome to attend.
+Following bid tabulation and analysis, recommendations for awards that exceed $100,000 appear on the City Council Agenda.
 Awards are normally made during regularly scheduled City Council meetings on Tuesday evenings.

 Purchases of $25,000 up to $100,000